MarkKozel/CompOrgEText/README.md

 Initial editors and student contributors are located in the [About this Resource > Contributors page](./docs/About/Contributors.md)

-**Proposal**
-## CS 131 Course Info:
-Basics of computer Number Systems, Logic Operations, Computer Electronics from transistors to CPUs

-Instruction Set Architecture (ISA) and Assembly Language Programming using the Little Computer 3 (LC-3) ISA emulator run on Windows PCs

-Current Textbook: Patt & Patel. introduction to computing systems: from bits & gates to C & beyond.
-Second Edition.
-McGraw-Hill.
-ISBN-hardback: 978-0-07-246750-5 2003

-Purchase: $150 (new) $112 (used).
-Rental $97 (new) $60 (used)

-The current course structure is tied closely to the organization of the textbook.
-The textbook is organized such that students do not get to program in assembly language until the 6th week of class.
-The first 5 weeks are building foundational info, but no connection to programming until later.
-I feel using programming throughout the course would help reinforce the fundamentals with hands-on programming opportunities

 ## Proposal:
 Initial proposal text: [About this Resource > Proposal page](./docs/About/Proposal.md)